III. ADMINISTRATION OF AIDED SPECIAL SCHOOLS

 (b) The School Management Committee is required to put in place fair and open procedures in processing all cases of promotion and regrading in compliance with any such instructions as the Permanent Secretary may from time to time issue.
 The Supervisor shall inform the Education Bureau in a prescribed form of all cases of promotion and regrading.

 (b) The School Management Committee may also approve full-time regular teachers for acting appointments to approved functional posts when such posts are left vacant arising from approved leave or wastage.
 Acting allowance will only be granted if a teacher has taken up an acting appointment for 30 consecutive calendar days or more.
-The approved functional posts in aided secondary special schools or the secondary section of combined level special schools cover posts in the rank of Principal I, Principal II, Principal Graduate Master/Mistress, Senior Graduate Master/Mistress, and Principal Assistant Master/Mistress; while those in aided primary special schools or the primary section of combined level special schools cover Headmaster/ Headmistress I, Headmaster/Headmistress II, Senior Primary School Master/Mistress, Primary School Master/Mistress and Assistant Master/Mistress.
+The approved functional posts in aided secondary special schools or the secondary section of combined level special schools cover posts in the rank of Principal I, Principal II, Principal Graduate Master/Mistress, and Senior Graduate Master/Mistress; while those in aided primary special schools or the primary section of combined level special schools cover Headmaster/Headmistress I, Headmaster/Headmistress II, Senior Primary School Master/Mistress and Primary School Master/Mistress.
 Arrangements for acting appointments and allowances are set out at Appendix 3.
-Such acting allowances will be treated as salary for provident fund purposes. (updated on 1 September 2008)
+Such acting allowances will be treated as salary for provident fund purposes. (updated on 1 September 2019)